-Patients with an accumulation of eyelid tissue may find that they lack a defined eyelid crease or that the excess tissue prevents them from having a smooth, spacious lid.
-This can be especially problematic for women because it makes it more difficult to apply makeup to the eyelids.
+Patients with an accumulation of eyelid tissue may find that they lack a defined eyelid crease or that excess tissue prevents them from having a smooth lid.
+This can be especially problematic for women because it makes applying makeup to the eyelids more difficult.
 During your eyelid surgery, the natural crease of the eyelid is enhanced and defined for a more appealing eye appearance.

 It is possible for eyelid surgery to result in some slight scarring that will fade over time.
 Incisions are placed in natural eye creases to decrease the visibility of scarring.

 If you think that a Blepharoplasty may be beneficial for you or wish to learn more about the Blepharoplasty procedure, please contact DAVinci Plastic Surgery today.
 Call (202) 966-9590 or fill out our contact form today.
 We look forward to hearing from you!